simpledotorg/hearts360/README.md

 `ALIVE_PATIENTS`

 This is a list of all patients that are alive.
-We are limiting our subquery to the columns that is relevant for this aggregation.
+We are limiting our subquery to the columns that are relevant for this aggregation.
 Registration date is rounded by month as we’re doing a monthly analysis.

 #### Data Example